sphars/car-repo-scraper/README.md

 # Car Repo Scraper
 A scraper to find and notify when new cars are posted on repossession websites, using GitHub Actions and [ntfy.sh](https://ntfy.sh).
-The script is ran once every hour.
+The script is ran once a day.

 ## Get Notified
 If you want to get notified when a car is posted, you can download the [ntfy.sh mobile app](https://ntfy.sh/docs/subscribe/phone/) (Android only, iOS coming one day) or use the [web app](https://ntfy.sh/app) and subscribe to **utah-car-repos** as the topic.